emtee40/systemrescue-usbwriter/README.md

 -e|--tmpdir=<TMPDIR>           Use the given directory for storing temporary files.
                                You need enough space there for unpacking the whole iso image.
 Defaults to the TMPDIR environment variable.

+-g|--grant=<TOOL>              <TOOL> being one of: sudo, pkexec, su
+                               Use the given tool to grant permissions for accessing the target device node.
+By default all 3 tools are tried.

+-c|--cli                       Do not use the ncurses text UI, only command line

 --appimage-extract             Unpack the AppImage.
 Overrides other parameters.

 --appimage-mount               Mounts the AppImage to a path in TMPDIR, prints out the path.